 edit : link to native version updated

-edit2 : add a link from my Dropbox:
+edit2 : add a link of the RC5 release from my Dropbox:

 I’m a regular user of Inkscape for creating illustration of my papers.
 And one of the convenient Inkscape extension is Textext.
 Textext allows to write directly your latex formula in Inkscape and to re-edit them later (see website for more precisions).

 I spend many hours on the web to find a way to install the Textext extension on my mac (10.8.4), tried almost lots of tricks, but I always faced an issue with the ““The fantastic lxml wrapper for libxml2 is required….” issue when I try use it !

 I finally, I found the solution !
 Here is the workflow: